All Episodes

 Is that how I get confused?

-Alio is designed for dick on, sorry, hands on or hands off investors.
+Alio is designed for dick on.

 Macro investing for people who want to understand the big picture.

-Investing is confusing!
+Investing is confusing.

 Get the Alio app to make it all simple.